nlnzcollservices/Tiktok_collecting_tool/README.md

    python tiktok_gui_tool.py
    ```

-2. When little window appears, input tothe TikTok video or profile URL and choose a folder to save the videos.
+2. When little window appears, input link to the TikTok video or profile URL and choose a folder to save the videos.

 3. Click "Run!" to start the downloading process.